demisto/content/Packs/ExceedLMS/Integrations/ExceedLMS_IAM/README.md

-An Identity and Access Management integration template.
-This integration was integrated and tested with version v2 of ExceedLMS
+Note: This integration should be used as part of our **Identity Lifecycle Management** premium pack.
+For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).This integration was integrated and tested with version v2 of ExceedLMS

-## Configure IAMExceedLMS on Cortex XSOAR
+## Configure ExceedLMS_IAM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for IAMExceedLMS.
+2. Search for ExceedLMS_IAM.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |